kandersonko/lca-tool/README.md

 ## Development

+The MySQL database requires a `password.txt` file to be present in the `db` folder.
+Create the `password.txt` file and put a password inside.
+Delete the MySQL docker volume `lca-tool_db-data` and restart the containers.

 ### Docker
 For development, the easiest approach is to use the docker desktop application.
 After installation, any editor can be used to edit the code.
 However, to spawn a local development server to run the application locally, start the docker desktop application.
 Then, in a terminal prompt, run the command: